CCI-Tools/cate/docs/source/support.rst

 Data Access
 -----------

-1. When running Cate / Cate Desktop on Windows and accessing data from the ESA Open Data Portal, you may receive a **SSL certificate verify failed** error.
+1. When running Cate on Windows and accessing data from the ESA Open Data Portal, you may receive a **SSL certificate verify failed** error.
    The workaround is to visit the `ESGF Portal at CEDA`_ web side using Edge, Chrome, or Firefox.
    This will cause your browser to register the website URL in question with your operating system's